Skip to main content

 This proposal is based on prior collaboration between Ayuda en Acción and Esade Alumni, like the challenge last academic year which sought to improve the quality of life of fishing communities in Honduras through entrepreneurship and innovation initiatives: Social Innovations in Action

-The new technology applied to traditional fishing, winner of the past challenge, has sparked fishing communities’ interest in exploring inclusive entrepreneurship opportunities as an alternative way to make a living.
-This is framed within the quest for alternative ways to lower the pressure on coastal and marine ecosystems along Honduras’s Atlantic coast.
+New technology applied to traditional fishing, the winner of the challenge in academic year 2022-23, has sparked the fishing communities’ interest in exploring opportunities for inclusive entrepreneurship as an alternative livelihood.
+This is framed within the search for alternative livelihoods to lower the pressure on the coastal and marine ecosystems along Honduras’s Atlantic coast.

-Unsustainable fishing practices, the extraction of mangroves, and pollution are leading to subsequent degradation of the critical marine habitat, resulting in a decline in ecosystem services, which is affecting the livelihoods of local fishermen and farmers.
+Unsustainable fishing practices, the extraction of mangrove trees, and pollution are leading to a subsequent deterioration in the critical marine habitat and resulting in a decrease in ecosystem services, which is affecting the livelihoods of local fishers and farmers.

-Climate change is reinforcing this negative trend via an increase in sea temperatures, which may change the migration patterns of economically important fish species, the acidification caused by carbon emissions that is threatening critical coral habitats, and more frequent and serious disasters that affect habitats and human wellbeing equally.
+Climate change is reinforcing this negative trend with increasing sea temperatures, which may change the migration patterns of economically important fish species; the acidification induced by carbon emissions, which is threatening critical coralline habitats; and a higher frequency and severity of disasters, which affect both habitats and human wellbeing.

 Who are the people who live in the communities where we are going to work in?